Sourdough Pull-Apart Rolls

-With the mixer running on low speed slowly add the warm water up to one cup until the dough begins to pull away from the sides of the bowl as shown above.
-If the dough has not fully combined, add warm water one tablespoon at a time until it does.
+With the mixer running on low speed slowly add the warm milk, water or whey, up to one cup until the dough begins to pull away from the sides of the bowl as shown above.
+If the dough has not fully combined, add warm liquid one tablespoon at a time until it does.
 Be sure to give it time to mix in before each addition.
 If the dough becomes too wet add a little more all purpose flour until it comes together.

 Once your dough has come together, continue to mix for 6-8 more minutes on low.
 The dough should be fairly sticky.

 Scrape the dough onto a well floured board and knead with floured hands 4-5 times and form the dough into a ball.